-Adult Social Care, Stability and Market Failure - Risk 2 (Rating: 16 Critical/Very Likely) Adult Social Care has received additional funding in recent years - through a precept as part of the Council Tax and also through the Improved Better Care Fund.
+Adult Social Care has received additional funding in recent years - through a precept as part of the Council Tax and also through the Improved Better Care Fund.
 A significant proportion of this money has been used to stabilise the market place and deliver sustainability for care providers.
 This has included increasing the capacity of the contract and brokerage team to ensure contract compliance visits and monitoring to take place in a timely manner - reducing or aiding early identification of risks.
 The introduction of a Brokerage function has also meant that more realistic costs and fees are negotiated.
 In addition uplifts have been provided (as described in the risk description) to improve stability and domiciliary care has been retendered.
 Through the Better Care Fund, we have also been able to enhance capacity through investment in a Bridging Service and through enhancing existing services to ensure that people can come out of hospital when medically fit to do so - even when they are unable to return home.
 This has helped to reduce Delayed Transfers of Care and Waiting Lists.

 The current Covid-19 Pandemic has significantly increased the strain on providers and the system as a whole.
 A number of residential care providers have had to close temporarily due to Covid-19 outbreaks and this has significantly reduced available capacity and also the ability of providers to fill vacancies.
 The situation is likely to continue throughout the pandemic.
-Staffing is also a major issue, with increasing staff absence across both residential and domiciliary care sectors.
+Staffing is a major issue, with increasing staff absence across both residential and domiciliary care sectors.
 This is having a direct impact on the number of people admitted to care homes and the number of hours available to provide care within the domiciliary care sector.
 This has led to hard decisions having to be made about how and where hours are distributed, which whilst risk assessed, is leading to some people having less care.
 This has been compounded by an increase in demand for care services during the period of the pandemic.
+Additional strain is also being placed on family members who are being asked to provide care to their loved ones where formal care capacity remains unavailable.
+Increased carer breakdown is a real risk.
 It is unclear as to whether the demand will be limited to the lifecycle of the pandemic or continue beyond its end.
-There is also a direct impact on family carers who are being relied upon more and are at increased risk of being unable to cope.
-The pausing of services such as Day Care will contribute to this situation.
-The Council has asked for volunteers who are prepared to assist - including with the delivery of care.

 The Council has provided additional funding to recognise the financial impact placed on providers.
 This included a 10% financial resilience payment which was made available to all providers for the first 16 weeks of the last financial year (20-21).
 The Council also enabled payments to providers to be monthly in advance to help with cash flow.
 The Government also made funding available to support care homes with infection control subject to the homes meeting certain conditions.
 Whether the vacancies will continue following Covid cannot be foretold.
+Additional Workforce Capacity Funding has been received to assist with current provider challenges - although difficulties recruiting staff are likely to remain, and the funding is limited to the end of March 2022.

 At the same time as the pandemic, capacity issues across the system will be compounded by the usual winter pressures.
 Capacity depends upon the ability to be able to staff facilities and to cope with the additional demand placed on the system by Covid.
-Delayed Discharges remain low, which is a reflection of how well Thurrock works with its partners and providers, but the ability to maintain this position is extremely tenuous.
+Delayed Discharges remain low, which is a reflection of how well Thurrock works with its partners and providers, but the ability to maintain this position remains extremely tenuous and remains dependent upon community capacity and also the capacity of health providers.